jt151077/adk-gemini-ent/README.md

 ## Install

-1. CD to the root of the project `ad-gemini-ent`, provide the correct values in the `.env` file:
+1. CD to the root of the project `adk-gemini-ent`, provide the correct values in the `.env` file:

 ```shell
 GOOGLE_GENAI_USE_VERTEXAI=TRUE